FateMeetsLuck/dmildew/README.md

 ## Usage

 The `examples/` folder contains example scripts.
 It should look familiar to anyone who knows JavaScript.
-However, Mildew is not a full feature JavaScript implementation.
+However, Mildew is not a full feature ES6 JavaScript implementation.

 This project is in its early stages so one should probably use the ~main version to get the latest bug fixes.
 The release tags are only so that it is usable in dub.

 ## Running the Examples

 In a terminal in the main project directory run `dub run :repl -- examples/nameofexample.mds`.
 To try out the interactive shell simply type `dub run :repl`.
-In the interactive shell it is only possible to continue a command on a new line by writing '\' at the end of a line.
+In the interactive shell it is only possible to continue a command on a new line by writing a single backslash at the end of a line.
 Note that functions and classes declared in one REPL command will not be accessible in the next unless stored in a var.
 To store a class such as `class Foo {}` one must write `var Foo = Foo;` immediately after.

 ## Binding